jarpatus/asuswrt_scripts/zigbee2mqtt.md

 Install entware, if using Asuswrt-Merlin see official wiki (https://github.com/RMerl/asuswrt-merlin.ng/wiki/).
 If running stock then see instructions (https://github.com/jarpatus/asuswrt_scripts/blob/main/entware_on_stock.md).

 ## Swap
 There may not be enough memory to compile nodejs modules.
-Create swapfile as instructed in official Asuswrt-Merlin wiki or if using stock firmware then take following steps:
+Create swapfile as instructed in official Asuswrt-Merlin wiki.
+If using stock firmware and only if using stock then take following steps:

 - Create swapfile
 ```